Netzyn/AlexaTutorial/README.md

 ### Add Files

-The two files, `HelloWorldClientInterface.java` and `VoiceInterface.java`, should be added to the project in the package `com.netzyn.example`.
+Add the two files, `HelloWorldClientInterface.java` and `VoiceInterface.java`, to the project in the package `com.netzyn.example`.

-Also add the two libraries, `nzlib.jar` and `protobuf-java-2.5.0.jar` to the folder `app/libs`
+Also, place the two libraries, `nzlib.jar` and `protobuf-java-2.5.0.jar` in the folder `app/libs`

 ### Edit the files